ManikanthaMaturu/DynamoDB/README.md

 ## Later You can do Create, Get, Update, GetAll operations

+you can see the output in your Terminal

 Once you're done using the project, you can deactivate the virtual environment by running:

 sh